 Times of Main Meals and Food Associated to Each Meal

-- It is important to remember that the time of meals varies from person to person and that the associated dish does not mean that it is always eaten on a certain meal.
+- It is important to remember that the time of meals varies from person to person.
+The dishes we associate with a certain time of the day can vary as well.

 - Breakfast usually takes place between 7:00 a.m. and 9:00 a.m.

-- A full English breakfast is usually including bacon, sausages, eggs, and a variety of other cooked foods, with a drink such as coffee or tea.
+- A full English breakfast usually includes bacon, sausages, eggs, and a variety of other cooked foods, with a drink such as coffee or tea.

 - Lunch takes place between 12:00 p.m. and 13.30 p.m.